mainkoon81/oo-Study-MCMC-R-II/README.md

 # Study-V003-MCMC-Python-R-II

 ### (B) Example for Metropolis Hastings II.(continuous MarkovChain - multiple parameters)
  - I have a model that is not conjugate.
 What should I do?
+Do MCMC or VI..dude..but you still need prior for sure.

 ## 3. Gibbs Sampling(basic)
 Sample the two parameters one at a time? `P(θ,ϕ|y) ∝ g(θ,ϕ)`